LucasPCotrim/poc-mtg-deckhub/README.md

 ## API Documentation

-### Fill-Database
+### Fill database
 ```
   POST /cards/fill-database
 ```
 Route deisgned to initially load the cards SQL table from cards.js file.
-The password is defined in the .env environment.
+The password is defined in the .env file.
 Due to the file size, a reduced version of cards.js was uploaded to Github as cardsReducedSize.js.
 Users who want to use the complete database (over 27K cards) can download it here:
 [Scryfall API - Oracle Cards Bulk Data File](https://scryfall.com/docs/api/bulk-data)